If you’re wondering what a home valuation is, what it checks for and what it involves, you’re in the right place.

 What is a Home Valuation?

-Like we’ve said, a home valuation is carried out by estate agents too, well, determine the value of your home.
+As we’ve said, a home valuation usually tends to be carried out by mortgage brokers (click here for reference) or by estate agents who have the expertise to determine the value of your home.
 It’s fairly self-explanatory, but when your house is about to go on the market, the price needs to be determined in order for it to be listed fairly.
 Too high and your house may not sell.
 Too low, and you’ll be missing out on some cash!
 So, it’s important to receive a fair and impartial home valuation from an estate agent.
 If you are on the lookout for real estate agents that could fit your deal, you could give realtors from companies like Cristal Cellar (you could peek at their website at https://cristalcellar.com/) a go, and check them out if you live in the San Gabriel area.

 However, it does not hurt to be wary as some sneaky estate agents (some, not all!) use a tactic to get you to sign on.
 They overvalue your home in order to pull you in.
 By giving you a higher price than your home is worth, it may convince you to list your home with them.
 After months of your property not selling, they may ask you to drop your asking price.
 It’s sneaky, but some estate agents have been known to do it.
 So, when it comes to having your house valued, you need to get a second and third opinion.